 Senior year is focused on the thesis project and individual portfolio.
 Students produce finished thesis collections and graduate portfolios reflecting their personal design philosophies.
 The work is reviewed by a jury of industry professionals and considered for student awards in various categories of fashion.

-Building on the expertise of our faculty and networks in New York and abroad, Parsons will begin offering the BFA Fashion Design program at our Paris campus starting in fall 2013.
+Building on the expertise of our faculty and networks in New York and abroad, Parsons began offering the BFA Fashion Design program at our Paris campus in fall 2013.
 Students enrolled in the program, whether their home campus is located in New York or in Paris, share the same curriculum and can create a continuous course of study between the two cities.
 (Studying abroad requires good academic standing and the approval of your academic advisor.)

 Poised for Success